annviitala/computer-status/README.md

 LICENSE
 This program is a free software.
 Redistribution and/or modification is permitted under GNU General Public License v3.0 or any subsequent version.

-This program is mainly for educational purposes and does not warrant its fitness for commercial game production capabilities.
+This program is mainly for educational purposes and does not warrant its fitness for commercial production capabilities.